 The Media Pluralism Monitor

-- All types of media are covered: public service, commercial and community media.
-Moreover, the monitor recognises that different policies and regulatory approaches may apply to different types of media (e.g. broadcasting, print and new media) and such distinctions are reflected in the indicators;
+- The Monitor recognises that different policies and regulatory approaches may apply to different types of media (e.g. broadcasting, print and digital media); it also looks at the impact of digital platforms;

-- It is diagnostic tool designed to obtain a broad understanding of the risks to media pluralism in a Member State, but does not establish the problems nor the policy responses.
+- It is a diagnostic tool designed to provide a broad understanding of the risks to media pluralism in a Member State;

-- The assessment is carried out in a transparent manner in consultation with stakeholders.
+- Assessments are carried out in an independent and transparent manner in consultation with media experts in each country.